JacquesBeets/WinSenseConnect/readme.md

 2. Edit the `config.json` file to add or change command entries.

-3. Create or modify the corresponding PowerShell scripts.
+3. Create or modify the corresponding PowerShell scripts in the `scripts` folder.

 4. Start the service: